mateodelnorte/get-meta-file/README.md

-# meta-get-meta-file
+# get-meta-file
-get-meta-file plugin for meta
+loads a meta file in module.exports or json format from the current cwd